Cake: History

-The Greeks invented beer as a leavener, frying fritters in olive oil, and cheesecakes using goat's milk.
-In ancient Rome, the basic bread dough was sometimes enriched with butter, eggs, and honey, which produced a sweet and cake-like baked good.
-The Latin poet Ovid refers to his and his brother's birthday party and cake in his first book of exile, Tristia.

 Early 14th century cakes in England were also essentially bread: the most obvious differences between a "cake" and "bread" were the round, flat shape of the cakes and the cooking method, which turned cakes over once while cooking, while bread was left upright throughout the baking process.
 Sponge cakes, leavened with beaten eggs, originated during the Renaissance, possibly in Spain.
+Cakes became fashionable in the United States in the 1920s, as women entered the labor force leaving little time to prepare multiple dishes for dessert.